ElleBurt/ElieseScript/README.md

 <h2>🫣 Welcome, I’m Elle/el - a passionate developer based in the 📍UK. </h2>
-<h3>🎯 Learning programming has been my hobby for years, starting with Python & C# and now venturing into full-stack web development.</h3>
+<h3>Learning programming has been my creative journey for years.
+Starting with Python & C#, I’ve explored the realms of full-stack web development, 3D art, digital art, and game development.
+This captivating voyage has allowed me to blend my passion for programming with my love for creating immersive visual experiences.</h3>
 <h3>🤗 My main interests reside within:</h3>
 <br>
 ⦾ Game Development - I enjoy working with Unity, C#, Roblox Studio, and Lua.